 “I’ve tried my best to stay inside at all times and have been sure to ration out the minimal groceries I purchased before this began.

 “But I’m worried that I’ll run out of food, and I haven’t worked out how to do the groceries online yet.”

-When she needed to replenish supplies, Shields went shopping at her local Coles during the hour reserved for older Australians, between 7-8am.
+When she has needed to replenish supplies, Shields has been shopping at Coles during the hour reserved for older Australians, between 7-8am.

 “I was a bit slow finding things because they did have empty shelves.
 And I was still there when 8 o’ clock came and masses of people came like an avalanche, so I had to get out quick.”